Bepacom-Raalte/bepacom-HA-Addons/README.md

 ## Add-ons

-This repository contains the following add-ons
+This repository contains the following add-ons:

 ### [BACnet Interface](./bacnetinterface)